sshalem/Spring-Boot/06-Caching/README.md

 3. Supports both In Memory (RAM) and Disk based (serialize them and store them on Disk) Caching.
 4. We can Configure TimeOut for a particular object in the cache.
 5. We can Configure the Total Life Time of object in the cache using XML.+
+6. To configure we can use
+	* `XML` file
-6. To configure we can use  : `XML` file , or byr creating a `Bean` [How to use spring boot 2 and ehcache 3 without xml?](https://stackoverflow.com/questions/57909228/how-to-use-spring-boot-2-and-ehcache-3-without-xml)
+	* or by creating a `Bean` [How to use spring boot 2 and ehcache 3 without xml?](https://stackoverflow.com/questions/57909228/how-to-use-spring-boot-2-and-ehcache-3-without-xml)

 [EhCache TTL / TTI / Eviction](#-)